wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 Commands make it simple to develop autonomous programs.
 You simply specify which command should run when the robot enters the autonomous period and it will automatically be scheduled.
 If you have tested commands as discussed above, this should simply be a matter of choosing which command should run.

-Select the robot at the root of the RobotBuilder project, then edit the Autonomous Command property to choose the command to run.
+Select the robot at the root of the RobotBuilder project (1), then edit the Autonomous Command property (2) to choose the command to run.
 It's that simple!

-For more information see :doc:`Setting the Default Autonomous Command <robotbuilder-default-autonomous-command>`.
+For more information see :doc:`Setting the Autonomous Commands <robotbuilder-autonomous-command>`.

 Generating Code
 ---------------

 .. image:: images/robotbuilder-overview-8.png

 At any point in the process outlined above you can have RobotBuilder generate a C++ or Java program that will represent the project you have created.
-This is done by specifying the location of the project in the project properties (1), then clicking the appropriate toolbar button to generate the code.
+This is done by specifying the location of the project in the project properties (1), then clicking the appropriate toolbar button to generate the code (2).

 For more information see :ref:`Generating RobotBuilder Code <docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-generating-code:Generating Code for a Project>`.